 Note that the setup is still similar to that of Figure 1, except with a locked rotor.

-Check the circuit.
+Double-check that the circuit connections are as shown in Figure 2.

 Turn on the three-phase source and the induction machine switch.